Significant-Gravitas/AutoGPT/docs/content/forge/components/introduction.md

 Agent is composed of *components*, and each *component* implements a range of *protocols* (interfaces), each one providing a specific functionality, e.g. additional commands or messages.
 Each *protocol* is handled in a specific order, defined by the agent.
 This allows for a clear separation of concerns and a more modular design.

-This system is simple, flexible, requires basically no configuration, and doesn't hide any data - anything can still be passed or accessed directly from or between components.
+This system is simple, flexible, and doesn't hide any data - anything can still be passed or accessed directly from or between components.

 ### Definitions & Guides